sharkdp/bat/README.md

 ### Output style

-You can use the `--style` option to control the appearance of `bat`s output.
+You can use the `--style` option to control the appearance of `bat`'s output.
 You can use `--style=numbers,changes`, for example, to show only Git changes and line numbers but no grid and no file header.
-Set the `BAT_STYLE` environment variable to make these changes permanent or use `bat`s [configuration file](#configuration-file).
+Set the `BAT_STYLE` environment variable to make these changes permanent or use `bat`'s [configuration file](#configuration-file).

 >[!tip]